gldog/anonymize_jira_users/README.md

 - MySQL, license 250 users, 25.000 issues: 6 seconds/user
 - Oracle, license 2.000 users, 200.000 issues: 12 minutes/user

+---

 # The reports

 ## Overview

 The Anonymizer prints out a status to the command line, and creates these files:

-- anonymizing_report_details.json: Some kind of 'internal log' the Anonymizer writes during its work.
+- anonymizing_report_details.json: Some kind of internal log the Anonymizer writes during its work.
-- anonymizing_report.json: Information about the anonymized or just validated users.
-It is generated from anonymizing_report_details.json.
+- anonymizing_report.json: Information about the processed users.
+It is generated from the anonymizing_report_details.json.
 - anonymizing_report.csv: Content is as anonymizing_report.json, but in comma-separated
   format.
-The content is generated from and is equal to anonymizing_report.json.

 The reports contain more information in case of command `anonymize` than in case of just `validate`.

+**About the column 'deleted'**

+Starting with Jira 8.10, the REST API is capable to find deleted users.
+In that case, the column contains false or true.
+In case of Jira < 8.10 the column is empty.

 The report-files are discussed later in the examples for command `validate` and `anonymize`.